Sthef1002/travel-planner/README.md

 # Travel Planner App

-Right click on the [Link](https://sthef1002.github.io/travel-planner/) and select "Open Link in New Tab" to checkout the Live version.
+Right click on this => ([Link](https://sthef1002.github.io/travel-planner/)) and select "Open Link in New Tab" to checkout the Live version.

 ## Project Description